byterubpay/byterub-site/_posts/2018-10-15-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-10-15.md

 **\<suraeNoether>** sarang that reminds me
 **\<sarang>** ?
 **\<sgp\_>** We used a Caesar's Cypher, totally secure.
 Roman military-grade
-**\<suraeNoether>** i really really want to create a cryptocurrency like monero but replacing the bernstein group with an absurdly small group, like order 7000-ish or something, and with a tiny-output hash function
+**\<suraeNoether>** i really really want to create a cryptocurrency like byterub but replacing the bernstein group with an absurdly small group, like order 7000-ish or something, and with a tiny-output hash function
 **\<suraeNoether>** just let people go wild in forging signatures
 **\<suraeNoether>** just see what happens
 **\<suraeNoether>** "when forgecoin moon?"